U.N. aims for June 14 Yemen talks in Geneva, say diplomats

 Ould Cheikh Ahmed said that while the Riyadh-based Yemeni government had agreed to meet in Geneva on June 14, the Houthis had not yet consented, according to diplomats at the briefing, speaking on condition of anonymity.

-Plans for talks in Switzerland last week were postponed due to objections by the Yemeni government, which wants the Houthi militia to first quit Yemen’s main cities and recognize President Abd-Rabbu Mansour Hadi’s authority.
+Plans for talks in Switzerland last week were postponed due to objections by the Yemeni government, which wants the Houthi militia to first quit Yemen’s main cities and recognize President Abd-Rabbu Mansour Hadi’s authority as part of U.N.
+Security Council resolution 2216

 The Houthis, who swept into Yemen’s capital Sanaa in September and fanned out across the country, want a ceasefire as a precondition for talks.